Kazimierz Sokołowski (footballer)

-Kazimierz "Kaz" Sokołowski (born 11 February 1963) is a retired Polish football defender and later manager.
+Kazimierz "Kaz" Sokołowski (born 11 February 1963) is a Polish professional football manager and former player who is the current head of player development of Kongsvinger.

+Playing career

 He was a squad member for the 1980 UEFA European Under-18 Championship and the 1981 FIFA World Youth Championship.
 He was later capped twice for Poland and upon transferring to Tromsø IL ahead of the 1992 season, he emigrated to Norway.
-Settling in Asker, his son Tomasz Sokolowski was capped for Norway.
+With Sokołowski settling in Asker, his son Tomasz Sokolowski was capped for Norway.

+Managerial career

 As a head coach Sokołowski led Asker to promotion to the 1996 3. divisjon and the 1999 2. divisjon, and lost promotion to the 2000 1. divisjon only in extra time on the last matchday.

-Asker's women's team played on the first tier, and Sokołowski was co-head coach with Eli Landsem in 2002.
+Asker's women's team played in the first tier, and Sokołowski was co-head coach with Eli Landsem in 2002.
 He returned in 2004 as assistant coach under Tomi Markovski.
 Both also worked at the Norwegian School of Elite Sport (NTG).
-In mid-2004 he also became player developer in another NTG cooperation club, Lyn.
+In mid-2004, Sokołowski also became player developer in another of NTG's cooperation clubs, Lyn.

-In Januar 2005 he became caretaker manager of Lyn, after Espen Olafsen survived and lost his family in the 2004 Thailand tsunami.
-In April 2005 Henning Berg was hired as manager, and Sokolowski left Lyn since his son Tomasz was a squad member.
-However, Sokolowski would later work as Henning Berg's assistant in several clubs.
+In January 2005, Sokołowski became caretaker manager of Lyn, after Lyn's then-manager Espen Olafsen was struck by the 2004 Thailand tsunami, surviving himself but losing family members.
+In April 2005, Henning Berg was hired as Lyn manager, and Sokołowski left Lyn since his son Tomasz was a squad member.
+However, Sokołowski would later work as Henning Berg's assistant in several clubs.

 After rounding off 2005 in the coaching staff of Lyn's junior team, who became runners-up in the Norwegian U-20 Cup, he became Sandefjord's assistant under Tor Thodesen ahead of the 2006 season.

 Thodesen was sacked in May 2008.
-After being caretaker manager for a couple of weeks, Sokolowski continued as assistant until joining Vålerenga as player developed ahead of the 2009 season.
-After suffering a tumor on the adrenal gland Sokolowski was hospitalized for an extended time, but returned to the pitch in January 2010 and was especially credited with the development of striker Mohammed Abdellaoue.
-In the summer of 2013 Sokolowski was tempted to sign for SK Brann as assistant, where his son Tomasz played.
+After being caretaker manager for a couple of weeks, Sokołowski continued as Sandefjord's assistant until joining Vålerenga as player developer ahead of the 2009 season.
+After suffering a tumor on the adrenal gland, he was hospitalized for an extended time, but returned to work in January 2010 and was especially credited with the development of striker Mohammed Abdellaoue.
+In the summer of 2013, Sokołowski was tempted to sign for SK Brann as assistant, where his son Tomasz played.

-In 2014 Sokolowski started a tenure as the assistant manager for Henning Berg, first in Legia Warsaw, where the entire Norwegian coaching team was sacked in October 2015, later in Videoton FC, Stabæk and AC Omonia.
-In between Videoton and Stabæk, Sokolowski had a spell in Kongsvinger without Berg.
+In 2014, Sokołowski started a lengthy tenure as the assistant manager for Henning Berg, first in Legia Warsaw, where the entire Norwegian coaching team was sacked in October 2015, then successively in Videoton, Stabæk, Omonia, Pafos and AIK.
+In between Videoton and Stabæk, Sokołowski also had a spell in Kongsvinger without Berg.
+After Henning Berg resigned from AIK in June 2024, Sokołowski continued as assistant under caretaker manager Henok Goitom.
+Ahead of the 2025 season, however, Sokolowski was announced as the new head of player development in Kongsvinger IL.
+Expressen conveyed that the move happened for family reasons.